madebits/madebits.github.io/r/nodejs-grunner.md

 G.t('t1', extern('./t1.js'));
 ```

-Of course, if you do not need to use different processes, using Node.js `require` with GRunner task files works as well.

 ##Reacting To Change

-It may be desirable to trigger running of GRunner tasks on response to external events.
-GRunner does not have any build-in support to monitor anything, but you can easy integrate GRunner will any kind of events you care about:
+GRunner does not have any build-in support to monitor any changes, but can be easy integrated with any other monitoring code.
+For example:

 * There are enough Node.js libraries to monitor files and directories.
 You can can directly call `G.run` with a task name if some file system event of interest happens.
 * Monitor some repository branch for changes and trigger `G.run` with some deployment tasks.
-* Similarly, monitor the state of some service and `G.run` with some recovery or load balancing task, and so on.
+* Monitor the state of some service and `G.run` with some recovery or load balancing task, and so on.

 ##Task API Reference